Soft-Dev-Track/14.csharp.OOP-Final/README.md

 - Take advantage of records' built-in features like with expressions and deconstructors to simplify your code.

 Records provide a modern way to define data structures in C# that are concise, immutable, and easy to use, making them a valuable addition to the language for managing data integrity and simplicity in complex applications.

+## 4. Exercices

+### 1. Struct Basics:
+- Create a Point struct with X and Y properties.
+- Write a method to **calculate()** the distance between two points.
+- Test value-type behavior by copying the struct and observing changes.

+### 2. Immutable Struct:
+- Create an immutable struct Rectangle with width and height.
+- Add a method to calculate the area.
+- Emphasize that struct fields should be readonly for immutability.

+### 3. Record Basics:
+- Create a Person record with Name and Age.
+- Demonstrate value-based equality by comparing two records with identical values.

+### 4. Combining Structs and Records:
+- Create a Shape record that has a Center (a Point struct) and a Radius.
+- Show how structs (value types) and records (reference types) interact.

+### 5. Performance Comparison:
+- Create an exercise to compare performance between structs and classes in scenarios with large data sets (e.g., using arrays of structs versus classes).

+### 6. Inheritance and Records:
+- Create a base record Person and a derived record Employee.
+- Show how records handle inheritance differently from classes (e.g., equality).

 ---